 In Barcelona, I fell in love with Gaudi’s architecture.
 It has a fairy-tale or almost magical feel to it.
 He was inspired by nature and his designs were far ahead of his time.
 In recent years, seven of his works were declared World Heritage Sites by UNESCO.

-In addition to Gaudi’s works, Barcelona has some fine examples of the Southern European Gothic style in the aptly named Gothic Quarter area.
-It also has some striking contemporary buildings as well including the Torre Diagonal and Museu Disseny de Barcelona.
+In addition to Gaudi’s works, Barcelona has some fine examples of Southern European Gothic style in the aptly named Gothic Quarter area.
+It also has some strikingly contemporary buildings as well, including the Torre Diagonal and Museu Disseny de Barcelona.

 Some of Gaudi’s creations also include impressive artwork, like the lizard sculpture at Park Guell and the facades of La Sagrada Familia.
 On Barcelona’s seafront, there is the eye-catching fish sculpture by Frank Gehry.

 Even though Barcelona has a lot to offer art lovers, Madrid is the clear winner here.
 It is one of the best cities in the world when it comes to art museums.